arashkashi/erp_nesha/rails-ansible/README.md

 there are two places to read the logs
 1. the log file on the app folder
 2. the server '''cat /var/log/nginx/error.log'''
+3. when one has an error id '''/tmp/passenger-error-Uzv1tB.html''

 and then if the asset problem is still there, restart nginx